gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

   <p dangerouslySetInnerHTML={{ __html: comment }} />
 ) // dangerous indeed.
 ```
+That's when you expose your application to XSS attacks.

-**How can it be prevented?**
+### **How can you prevent cross-site scripting?**

-The most straightforward way to prevent the XSS attack is to sanitize the innerHTML string before dangerously setting it.
-Fortunately, there are npm packages that does the job, like [sanitize-html](https://www.npmjs.com/package/sanitize-html) and [DOMPurify](https://github.com/cure53/DOMPurify).
+The most straightforward way to prevent a XSS attack is to sanitize the innerHTML string before dangerously setting it.
+Fortunately, there are npm packages that can accomplish this; packages like [sanitize-html](https://www.npmjs.com/package/sanitize-html) and [DOMPurify](https://github.com/cure53/DOMPurify).

 ## Cross-Site Request Forgery (CSRF)

 A web application that use cookies could be attacked by the CSRF exploit, which deceives the browser to execute actions by the user's name without notice.
 By default, the browser "trusts" all the activity made validating the user's identity and therefore sending the associated cookies in every request.

-For example, assume that the comments done in your blog are sent in a form like this below:
+For example, assume that the comments in your blog are sent in a form similar to this one:

 ```html
 <form action="http://mywebsite.com/blog/addcoment" method="POST">